 Fiverr is a freelance marketplace that allows you to offer pretty much any service.
 There are web designers; graphic designers; actors; animators and editors — not to mention people willing to endorse your product or make silly videos.

 (This post may include affiliate links.
 You can read about our affiliate policy here.)

-Some still are.
-So you need to be very careful about what you’re offering to make sure you’ll earn a decent amount for your time.
+But you need to be very careful about structuring your service offer to make sure you’ll earn a decent amount for your time.

 How it works

 Freelancers can sign up here with a user name, email address and password.